 However, this isn't everything.
 There are still many other things you need to be aware of in order to successfully file and claim workers' compensation.
 For instance, there is a way to effectively deal with the opposing party, the employer.
 Also, there is a specific manner in which you should be recording your expenses.
 Competent legal counsel should be able to handle all of this for you.
 Additionally, they should keep you in the loop at all times.
 We can take care of all of this for you and at no charge until you are satisfied with the claim.
 Just give us a call and let our group of attorneys know what happened to you.

-Plus, Rosenfeld Workers' Compensation attorneys will provide a free case evaluation, with no obligation – simply complete the contact form or call us at 888-424-5757
+Plus, Rosenfeld Illinois workers' compensation attorneys will provide a free case evaluation, with no obligation – simply complete the contact form or call us at 888-424-5757

 For additional information see the following pages:

 - Can I be Fired For Filing a Workers' Compensation Claim?

 - Can I Choose my Own Doctor to Treat my Work-Related Injury Under Illinois' Workers' Compensation Law?

 - How Much Will It Cost me to Use an Illinois Workers' Compensation Lawyer to Handle my Claim?

 - I Have an Open Workers' Compensation Claim That I Have Received a Settlement Offer For.
 What Happens If I Settle That Claim?